nkdAgility/azure-devops-migration-tools/CONTRIBUTING.md

 Please include the following with each issue.

 * Version of VSTS Sync Migrator
-* Version of the source adn target VSTS/TFS instances
+* Version of the source and target VSTS/TFS instances

 * Reproducible steps (1...
 2...
 3...) and what you expected versus what you actually got.
 * The Session ID from your migration run that had a problem (this lets us look up telemitery).